The role of Data Science in sustainable Agriculture

 Livestock has a negative impact on the Earth’s climate.
 A quarter of the land that is not covered with glaciers is used for breeding livestock, and a third of all arable land is occupied by fodder crops.
 The space for the normal life of wildlife and humans is getting smaller every year.

-According to researchers from the Yale University, every year the world loses nearly 15 billion trees.
+According to researchers from Yale University, every year, the world loses nearly 15 billion trees.
 Where there used to be forests, new pastures appear.
 Intensive logging leads to a decrease in the natural atmospheric filter, which reduces the number of harmful substances.
 In addition, FAO estimates that 140 billion animals will be required to feed 10 billion people by 2050.
 And if no measures are taken, the trend towards deforestation for livestock purposes will only intensify.

 Another challenge for livestock is greenhouse gases.
-According to UN estimates, animal husbandry accounts for 14.5% of greenhouse gas emissions, which is more than from the operation of all transport on the planet.
+According to UN estimates, animal husbandry accounts for 14.5% of greenhouse gas emissions, which is more than the operation of all transport on the planet.
 In addition, tons of livestock wastes get into rivers and lakes, which leads to pollution of freshwater.

 That is why the issue of optimizing livestock breeding is on the agenda of international and government organizations.
 Various programs to reuse pastures and reduce meat consumption are more relevant than ever.